yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 For use in HTTP-over-TLS, readers are referred to {{?RFC8470}} for guidance.

-For QUIC-on-TLS, refer to Sec.
-9.2 of {{?RFC9001}}.
+For QUIC-on-TLS, refer to {{Section 9.2 of ?RFC9001}}.

-For other protocols, generic guidance is given in Sec.
-8 and Appendix E.5 of {{RFC8446}}.
+For other protocols, generic guidance is given in {{Section 8 and Appendix E.5 of RFC8446}}.
 To paraphrase Appendix E.5, applications MUST avoid this feature unless an explicit specification exists for the application protocol in question to clarify when 0-RTT is appropriate and secure.
 This can take the form of an IETF RFC,